Jiexin-Zheng/CNN_fused/README.md

 This is a reopsitory which implements convolutional neurall network basic unit using only numpy in Python
 Also, this repository try to fuse batch normalization and convolution operation into one function to reduce the memory access

+## Package required
+For now, numpy is the only package you need in this project

 ## Running the code
 Just run the file main.py, and you can see the output like this in the terminal:
 ```